The Grand Canyon of the North

 "Það er aldeilis!"
 Eline would exlaim. (translated to mean "That's impressive!")

 So with that, I said, "Takk og bless!" with a wave and a wide smile and was on my way.

 There was a signpost Ketubjörg, which was encouraging.
 It was overcast, windy, and bitterly cold.
-After going over the steps traversing the wired fence, we were standing atop seaside cliffs looking down at a waterfall diving right into a pile of rocks next to the ocean.
+After going over the stile (some small steps traversing a wired fence), we were standing atop seaside cliffs overlooking some rough-looking seas as well as looking down at a waterfall diving right into a pile of rocks next to the ocean.

 It was a picturesque sight and the birds flocking and flying about the area really added to the already wild atmosphere.
 Of course the frigid arctic winds (5 degrees Celsius not counting the wind chill factor) also kept our noses running and our bodies shivering.